cemar-ortiz/my_intro_to_pygame/Notes.md

 Any kind of image has a surface.
 The display is a surface.
 Other objects that are drawn on this surface we need a (regular) surface.

+Whenever we draw surfaces and specify drawing positions, units are in pixels